-Based on the cost estimates and financial assistance criteria in the Heritage Building Rehabilitation Program, the Administration has determined the Unit 10 owner of the St. Chad's Chapel and College Building is eligible for an exemption of 10 years of property tax.
+Based on the cost estimates and financial assistance criteria in the Heritage Building Rehabilitation Program, Administration has determined the owner is eligible for an exemption of 10 years of property tax.

 RECOMMENDATION IMPLICATIONS

 Financial Implications

 Section 262(4) of The Cities Act limits the term of a tax exemption agreement to not more than five years.
 However, Section 28(a) of The Heritage Property Act enables City Council to provide tax relief to any person, organization, agency, association or institution with respect to heritage property notwithstanding any provisions of The Cities Act.
 The Heritage Incentive Policy approved by City Council in August 2014 established a tax exemption for a maximum of 10 years.